 Zafar Anjum, editor of the on-line journal, Kitaab, asked if he could interview me about how I got to work with Ralph Russell, from whom I learnt Urdu.
 Kitaab means ‘book’ in Urdu and the journal is a great source of information and comment about writers and literature across Asia.
 Here’s an extract from the interview.

+What comes easier to you – writing fiction or doing translation or editing projects like that one?
 Writing fiction is what fires me, and keeps me going for hours without any awareness of time passing.
 But it’s elusive.
 Fiction comes out of the air, it could be going anywhere – and typically I spend months dancing around with characters and scenarios before I really understand what my novel is going to be about; then I go back to the beginning, and start again.
 Non-fiction is easier because you have a clearer sense of direction.
 There’s an external purpose – a question I am being asked to answer, an argument I need to make, or an aspect of culture I want to explain, so there are criteria for sorting out what needs to be said.
 Writing practical things for my work – reports, proposals, newsletters – is how I learnt to communicate clearly, to people with little time and who knew little about the subject.
 That was an excellent discipline, and helped me become my own most rigorous editor – in my fiction too.

 Editing Ralph’s work isn’t that different.
 We shared a strong desire to communicate , and my aim has always been to let his voice and intention come through as clearly as possible.
 Being a generation older, he had a more leisurely way of expressing things and was comfortable repeating points.
 He talked about wanting to write the way he would speak.
 That personal tone makes his Urdu language teaching materials enjoyable to use – people who have used them say they feel he’s in the room with them, talking.
 But styles change over time, and in his writing about literature I sometimes felt he could get his point across more effectively for a contemporary audience if he tightened up his way of expressing it, and he was usually happy to trust my judgement.
 Another of my roles was to point out places where he needed to write more – being so deeply immersed in the literature, he sometimes didn’t realise what needed to be explained to someone who knew very little about Urdu.
 I went on to edit his autobiography – a really enjoyable project – and he wanted me to be his literary executor after his death.
 It’s an honour to do it, and the reason I am able to is because of our 26 years working together.
 I hear his voice as I work with his material.
 I have absorbed his judgements and know which things really mattered to him.

+Tell us about the poetry in Uncertain Light?
+How does it connect?
 Poetry comes into the story in two ways.
 The central character, Rahul Khan, grew up surrounded by Urdu poetry and he uses it to reflect on things happening in his life.
 Then, some of the action is set in Tajikistan, where the language – Tajik – is Persian by another name.
 When I first went there I would hear words I knew, because Urdu poetry derives from Persian and uses a lot of Persian words.
 Tajiks love poetry in the same way that Urdu speakers do, but during the Soviet period there was an attempt to break that tradition.
 The Persian script was banned – people were no longer allowed to read it, yet they kept it alive through memory.
 Now in the centre of Dushanbe, the capital of Tajikistan, there’s a statue of Sadaruddin Aini, often described as their national poet.